 Food Inflation in Singapore averaged 2.86 percent from 1962 until 2020, reaching an all time high of 60.30 percent in November of 1973 and a record low of -7.90 percent in August of 1976.
 This page provides the latest reported value for - Singapore Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Food Inflation - values, historical data and charts - was last updated on September of 2022.

-Food Inflation in Singapore is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Singapore to stand at 1.70 in 12 months time.
-In the long-term, the Singapore Food Inflation is projected to trend around 1.70 percent in 2021, according to our econometric models.
+Food Inflation in Singapore is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Food Inflation is projected to trend around 1.70 percent in 2023, according to our econometric models.